nathan-e-berger/NG-pixly-project/pseudo.md

   #need info on:
     -libraries for image editing
+       -pill, pillow
     -common practice for where photo is edited
-       -image tweaked on front-end? or are changes only logged -does the backend need a db to access image from user search?  exif data and link to s3 bucket -further study: save different versions of same image
+       -image tweaked on front-end? or are changes only logged
   #flask server
+    -does the backend need a db to access image from user search?  exif data and link to s3 bucket

     -able to receive jpg files from front end (external lib?)
     -